microsoft/mdatp-devicecontrol/issue.md

    1. Select *Write* from "Access mask"

-- Add a rule for Allow Read,Write, Execute Access to encrypted removable devices to the policy

-   1. Click on "+ Set reusable settings" under Included Id

-   1. Click on *Global-Removable_Group_Baseline (1)_3*

-   1. Click on "Select"

-   1. Click on "+ Edit Entry"
-   1. Enter *Allow Read,Write, Execute Access to encrypted removable devices* for the name

-   1. Select *Allow* from "Type"
-   1. Select *None* from "Options"
-   1. Select *Read, Write and Execute* from "Access mask"

-   1. Enter *S-1-5-21-602162358-1563985344-839522115-288583* for "Sid"

-   1. Click on "+ Add"

-   1. Select *Audit Allowed* from "Type"
-   1. Select *None and Send event* from "Options"
-   1. Select *Write* from "Access mask"

 - Add a rule for Block Read,Write,Execute Access to all removable devices to the policy

    1. Click on "+ Set reusable settings" under Included Id